jonstump/epicodus-linux-docs/note-on-linux.md

 #### Linux Lite

 Linux Lite is a paired down version of linux that doesn't come preinstalled with a bunch of stuff.
 It's still very user friendly and is a great option if you want to run Linux in a virtual machine.

-### Fedora

-Fedora gets its own section.
-It's basically the community driver version of Red Hat and it is also supported by IBM.
-Fedora is incredibly user friendly and easy to get up and running.
-It uses a different package manager than Ubuntu, but you'll learn over time that swapping package managers is not a massive undertaking.
-Once you know one, it's about learning the minutia of another.

-Since Fedora is based off of a major distribution like Ubuntu and its derivatives, you'll also find a large community and tons of documentation for Fedora.

-### Manjaro

-Manjaro is another release that is good for new users.
-It is very different than Fedora and the Ubuntu based distributions.
-First off it's package manager is from Arch Linux, which is much more "bleeding edge" as those repositories are sometimes pulling directly from git repositories themselves.

-Another thing to know about Manjaro is that it also has some really good support and a thriving community.
-While Arch is usually considered unfriendly to new users Manjaro helps out with this by giving lots of gui based options to make your changes.